aatmiyasilwal/HKU-Credit-Transfer-Database/README.md

 ### Future Plans
 ---
 1. Improve the user interface, which is currently barebones.
-2. Create the HKU course equivalence dictionary to fill up the missing rows.
-3. Incorporating the Law faculty database
+2. Incorporating the Law faculty database

 ### Contribution
 ---